Morissarkol/Morissarkol/README.md

 - ⚡ Fun fact: ...
 -->

-#### Hi there 👋

-- 🔭 I’m currently I’m currently seeking new opportunities to grow and contribute in the IT field.
+- 🔭 I’m currently seeking new opportunities to grow and contribute in the IT field.
 - 🌱 I’m currently learning **Laravel** dan **JavaFX** Framework
 - 😁😁😁😁